Skip to content

 Conservation Project to Repair Lyveden's Iconic Garden Lodge

-A stone condition survey of the Garden Lodge undertaken in 2024 found parts of the historic building to be unsafe.
-Some of the timber lintels which support the window openings have slowly eroded over time and are no longer supported the stonework above as well as they should.
-This forced us to close the interior of the building until we could establish the extent of this degradation, find the right craftspeople to undertake the work and make it safe to enter again.
+A stone condition survey of the Garden Lodge undertaken in 2024 identified areas of the historic building that required careful conservation.
+Some of the timber lintels supporting the window openings have gradually eroded over time and are no longer supporting the stonework above as effectively as they should.

 Our commitment to preservation

-As the culmination of Thomas Tresham’s vision for Lyveden, the Garden Lodge stands as a unique survivor of the Elizabethan age, and as a Scheduled Ancient Monument it is vital that the building is able to be enjoyed for future centuries.
+As the culmination of Thomas Tresham’s vision for Lyveden, the Garden Lodge stands as a unique survivor of the Elizabethan age.
+As a Scheduled Ancient Monument, it is vital that it is carefully conserved so it can continue to be enjoyed for generations to come.

 What this means for your visit